CCDM-Programming-Club/codonfriend/CONTRIBUTING.md

 # Install other packages used in the library
 devtools::install_dev_deps(dependencies=TRUE)
 ```

+NOTE: pay close attention to the console output as these are installing as some of these packages require external software to be installed.
+You may need to install packages like `xml2`, `libcurl` etc for the packages to install correctly.
+Often R gives helpful output when things are missing.
+If you are having trouble, create an issue on GitHub.

 4) If you are using RStudio click the "new project" button, select "Version Control" then "Git", and then enter the details for the project repo.
 If you've setup your SSH credentials make sure you enter the SSH URL to the repository i.e. `git@github.com:CCDM-Programming-Club/codonfriend.git`.